 PROS & CONS

 The Sony a7 III is an excellent mirrorless camera.
-A full-frame sensor trimmed with the works -- a super fast, precise autofocus and Eye AF, long battery life, a wider ISO range and impressive noise reduction, 4K capabilities and IBIS, to name a few -- that won't cost you an arm and a leg is the dream, and that's basically this.
+A full-frame sensor trimmed with the works -- a super fast, precise autofocus and Real-Time Eye AF, long battery life, a wider ISO range and impressive noise reduction, 4K capabilities and IBIS, to name a few -- that won't cost you an arm, and a leg is a dream.

 But that's exactly the point of this camera.
 You could be a mom looking to explore the world of photography, a blogger who needs high-res videos, a photography student looking to upgrade to a full-frame, or an experienced photojournalist who needs a more compact body to use in your travels.
 Whether you're a portraits photographer, a landscape lover, or an Instagram influencer, the Sony a7 III might just be your ideal camera.